octobercms/docs/3.x/cms/ajax/extras.md

 </div>
 ```

-To add custom classes on AJAX invalidation, hook into the `ajax:invalid-field` and `ajax:promise` JS events.
+To add custom classes on AJAX invalidation, hook into the `ajax:invalid-field` and `ajax:promise` JavaScript events.

 ```js
 window.addEventListener('ajax:invalid-field', function(event) {